Sound Solutions for Churches with High Ceilings and Reverberant Acoustics

 • Amplifiers and connection accessories.

-Each component plays a specific role in optimizing overall audio performance.
+Each component plays a specific role in optimizing audio performance.
+Depending on the church's size and architectural design, configurations may vary and may not require every item listed above.

-In highly reverberant environments, selecting the appropriate loudspeaker is more important than simply increasing system power.
+In highly reverberant environments, choosing the proper loudspeaker is often more important than increasing power levels.
+Common solutions include:

 • Directional column loudspeakers.